herbelin/github-coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Similarly, an associativity is needed to decide whether :g:`True /\ False /\ False` defaults to :g:`True /\ (False /\ False)` (right associativity) or to :g:`(True /\ False) /\ False` (left associativity).
-We may even consider that the expression is not well- formed and that parentheses are mandatory (this is a “no associativity”) [#no_associativity]_.
+We may even consider that the expression is not well-formed and that parentheses are mandatory (this is a “no associativity”) [#no_associativity]_.
 We do not know of a special convention of the associativity of disjunction and conjunction, so let us apply for instance a right associativity (which is the choice of Coq).